 Holly joined the AIWC team in June 2014 after previously managing a wildlife rehabilitation centre and then going on to work as an Oiled Wildlife Specialist for Focus Wildlife.

-Originally from England, Holly has spent the past 9 years working with domestic, exotic, and native North American wildlife.
+Originally from England, Holly has spent the past 11 years working with domestic, exotic, and native North American wildlife.
 Her experience with animals ranges from American robins to Amur tigers.

-Holly has extensive project management experience, she loves to learn and enhance her skills and enjoys attending the National Wildlife Rehabilitator’s Association conference annually, where she has presented for the past four years.
+Holly has extensive project management experience, she loves to learn and enhance her skills and enjoys attending the National Wildlife Rehabilitator’s Association conference annually, where she has presented for the past five years.
 She is proud to be a wildlife rehabilitator, giving wildlife the second chance they so richly deserve.

 Katrina runs the Education and Volunteer programs at the Alberta Institute for Wildlife Conservation.
 She has received a BSc. in Conservation Biology from the University of Alberta, along with a Master’s degree in Geography from the University of Toronto.
 Katrina has been involved with conservation in a wide variety of ways over the past 9 years, including working as an environmental educator and as an endangered species biologist.
 At AIWC, Katrina focuses on increasing public knowledge and interest in a wide variety of Alberta wildlife, including bats, owls, and her personal favourite, skunks!
 She hopes that better understanding of these and other animals will lead people to better protect their local wildlife species.